Daron Malakian and Scars on Broadway

-Daron Malakian and Scars on Broadway (previously known as just Scars on Broadway) is an American rock band founded by Daron Malakian of the metal band System of a Down.
+Daron Malakian and Scars on Broadway (previously known as Scars on Broadway) is an American alternative metal band and solo project of Daron Malakian, guitarist, composer and second vocalist of the band System of a Down.
 The band's self-titled debut album was released in July 2008.

 In late 2008, the band entered a hiatus, with Malakian citing a lack of enthusiasm and "his heart not being into touring" as the primary reasons for the band's cessation.
 Despite reforming with various line-up changes in 2010 and 2012 and announcing a second album, the band ceased any further announcements by 2013.
-In April 2018, Malakian announced that the band would be releasing their second album titled Dictator in July 2018.
+In July 2018, their second album titled Dictator was released, and a third album, Addicted to the Violence, was released on July 18th, 2025.